 After breakfast, we’ll start our trek towards Triund hill.
 The trek to Triund starts from Mcleodganj main chowk.

 The gradient of the trek is easy except some stretches and the total trekking distance is 9 km.
 The trail takes you through the dense forests of pine with some scenic views of valleys.
 It takes around 5-6 hours to reach Triund.

 Triund is situated at an altitude of 2875 meters (9432 feet) above sea level.
 Camps will be setup at Triund.
 Enjoy the views of Kangra valley.
 Expect a cold and breezy night at the top.

-Trek down by afternoon and spend the leisure time at the hotel.
+Trek down by evening and spend the leisure time at the hotel.

 Dinner and overnight stay at Mcleodganj.